Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 Did you get it right?
 If so then great job, if not then you may need a [little reminder of the syntax][syntax].

-Once thats all done and saved, [preview your page][preview].
+Once that's all done and saved, [preview your page][preview].
 Do you see the result?
 It should look something like this:
-![A page similar to the headings demo above][headings] Cool!
+![A page similar to the headings demo above][headings]{:.screenshot-white}
+Cool!
 You've learned about your first ever actual HTML tag(s)!
 Let's continue:

 # Paragraphs (p)
 Paragraphs are the main content of your HTML page.
-They don't have to be paragraphs as in what you'd do in an essay - it just means chunks of content.
+They don't have to be paragraphs like what you'd write in an essay - it just means chunks of content.
 When you have a new paragraph, just start a new `<p>`.
 Here is an example of two `<p>`'s in succession:
 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Mauris sodales velit nibh.
 Fusce tincidunt purus vitae iaculis malesuada.
 In tellus ipsum, tempor egestas cursus a, tincidunt imperdiet urna.
 Quisque quis risus ac sem rutrum commodo sit amet sed velit.
 Maecenas tincidunt fringilla libero nec tincidunt.
 Aliquam erat volutpat.
 Cras sit amet mi cursus purus dapibus pharetra.
 Nunc pulvinar orci est, pellentesque pulvinar libero vehicula nec.
 Aenean cursus, dolor ac fringilla vehicula, velit neque lobortis eros, nec ornare velit diam eu tellus.
 Nunc posuere molestie ligula vel egestas.
 Mauris eget suscipit dolor, ut pellentesque magna.
 Nulla facilisi.
 >
 > Curabitur aliquet varius odio et volutpat.
 Aenean sagittis quam vitae eros ultrices tempor.
 Fusce et dolor vel lorem lobortis rhoncus non et ex.
 Nulla at ex suscipit, mollis neque a, egestas arcu.
 Praesent porttitor aliquet leo, ac elementum lorem ullamcorper nec.
 Integer ut sollicitudin est. Ut et erat ornare, ultricies risus ut, iaculis purus.
 Duis vulputate lorem eu augue ullamcorper porta.
 Aliquam a placerat nunc, id rutrum orci.